qlik-oss/core-website/docs/tutorials/data-loading/local-files.md

 npm start load-subset-of-fields
 ```

-The expected output is the list of all airports but only the specified fields available, the other fields have not been
+The expected output is the list of all airports with only the specified fields available, the other fields have not been
 loaded into engine memory.

 ### Renaming fields

 This example shows how the
 [load-renamed-fields](https://github.com/qlik-oss/core-data-loading/blob/master/scripts/load-renamed-fields) renames
-some fields and does not use the header names in the data file.
+some fields by providing aliases to the header names.

 The script achieves this by using using the `AS` keyword in the `LOAD` statement.
 In this example, the `rowID` header is
 renamed to `ID`, `Airport` is renamed to `Name`, and `City` is left unchanged.
 Other headers are not loaded.